HEAPLab/ASPIS/README.md

 opt -passes=simplifycfg out.ll -o out.ll
 opt --enable-new-pm=0 -S -load </path/to/ASPIS/>build/passes/libRASM.so -rasm-verify out.ll -o out.ll
 ```
 You may also want to include other files in the compilation, that are previously excluded because of some architecture-dependent features.
-This is done with the following commands, which first remove the previously emitted single `.ll` files, then compiles the excluded code and links it with the hardened code:
+This is done with the following commands, which first remove the previously emitted single `.ll` files, then compile the excluded code and link it with the hardened code:

 ```bash
 mv out.ll out.ll.bak